In This Section

 By taking this test, you are agreeing to the honor code statement.

 Please read all instructions before clicking on the link.
 You may use any type of calculator that you are comfortable with and you will need paper and a pen or pencil handy to work out problems.
-The Algebra Test is 50 minutes and you cannot save your work, so you must complete the test in one sitting.
+The Algebra Test is 50 minutes, and you cannot save your work, so you must complete the test in one sitting.
 You must complete the questions in order.
 Do not skip a question because you cannot go back to a skipped question.
 You also cannot go back to a question to change an answer.
+If you do not answer a question is will be marked incorrect so we suggest you take an educated guess.

 Make sure to allot yourself enough time to check your computer compatibility, review the policies for the test, and take the test.

 - Login.
-Your user name and password are the email address that this email was sent
+Your username and password are the email address that this email was sent to

-to (all user names and passwords are lower case).
-For example: Margie Smith has
+(all usernames and passwords are lower case).
+For example: Margie Smith has a Gmail

 - Click on “Math Placement Test”.

-- There are two assignments listed: Calculator-Based Algebra and Calculator-Based Calculus Readiness.
+- There are two assignments listed: Calculator-Based Algebra (Form 1E) and Calculator-Based Calculus Readiness (Form 1C).
 All students must take the Calculator-Based Algebra Test.
-Please read the policies for the test by clicking on “policies” before you begin the test.
-This test is 50 minutes and you cannot save your work.
+This test is 50 minutes, and you cannot save your work.
 Once you begin the test, you must complete it within the 50-minute time period.
 Remember, you cannot go back to a skipped question or change an answer.

 - If your grade is 15 or below, you will be placed into the MA107 course with a recitation unless your program requires you to take MA104, in which case you will be placed into MA104.